RackHD/RackHD/test/README.md

     <enter BMC username and password>

-## Running footprint benchmark test
+# Footprint Benchmark Overview

-Footprint benchmark collects system data when running poller, node discovery and bootstrap.
+Footprint benchmark collects system data and draw diagrams to compare with previous runs.
 Details can be found in WIKI page:
 [proposal-footprint-benchmarks](https://github.com/RackHD/RackHD/wiki/proposal-footprint-benchmarks)

-The benchmark data collection process can also start/stop independently without binding to any test case, thus users can get the footprint info about any operations they carry out during this period of time.
+The benchmark data collection process can start/stop independently and users can get the footprint info about any operation they carry out during this period of time.

-###Precondition
+## Precondition

 The machine running RackHD can use apt-get to install packages, which means it must have accessible sources.list

-In RackHD, compute nodes have been discovered, and pollers are running

-No external AMQP queue with the name "graph.finished" is listening RackHD

-Make sure the AMQP port in RackHD machine can be accessed by the test machine.

-If you are not using Vagrant, you can tunnel the port by the following command in RackHD

-    sudo socat -d -d TCP4-LISTEN:55672,reuseaddr,fork TCP4:localhost:5672

-###Settings

-Aside from Optional settings in the section above,
+## Setup

+NOTE: virtualenv version used 1.11.4 (Ubuntu).
+Using virtualenv is optional here but suggested.

+    virtualenv .venv
+    source .venv/bin/activate
+    sudo pip install -r requirements.txt

+## Settings
-following parameters are also required at the first time user issuing the test,

-and stored in .passwd
+Following parameters are required at the first time user issuing the test, and stored in .ansible_config

-    localhost username and password: username and password that can run "apt-get install" in the machine running the test
+    localhost username and password: information of the machine running the data collection rackhd ip, ssh port, username and password: information of the machine running rackhd

-###Running the tests

-Run poller|discovery|bootstrap tests

-    python benchmark.py --group=poller|discovery|bootstrap

-Run all benchmark tests

-    python benchmark.py
+## Running the benchmark data collection

 Start|Stop benchmark data collection